nozalr/files_texteditor/README.md

  - Syntax checking
  - Responsive design (optimised on mobile and desktop)

+## Fork motivation (Group4Layers)

+Group4Layers® organization uses Emacs and Vim keybindings in many applications, and therefore, Nextcloud should provide a simple editor with these features.

+To see more details about the modification, check out the `stable14` branch and its README.

+Currently it is supported for Nextcloud 14, but it can easily be merged with other versions (master, stable13, etc).

 ## Install
 Simply copy the `files_texteditor` folder into the `apps` directory and enable the app within the Nextcloud settings.